-In December 2022, investment properties of the Group were revalued through an independent valuation by registered valuers, Rolle Associates and Professional Valuation Pte Limited.
-The valuation methodology adopted by the valuers was Market Value Method.
+In December 2022, investment properties were revalued by an independent registered valuer.
+The valuation methodology adopted by the valuer was Market Value Method.

 These investment properties were valued at \$10,730,000.
 The Group uses valuation techniques that include valuation assessment and estimates based on observable and non-observable market data and observable internal financial data to estimate the fair value of investment properties.
 The directors believe that the chosen valuation techniques and assumptions used were appropriate in determining the fair value of investment properties.